Khaya Magaxa

-Khayalethu Elvis "Khaya" Magaxa (born 29 January 1964) is a South African politician who is the Chairperson of the Portfolio Committee on Public Enterprises and a Member of the National Assembly of South Africa for the ruling African National Congress (ANC).
+Khayalethu Elvis "Khaya" Magaxa (born 29 January 1964) is a South African politician who was Chairperson of the Portfolio Committee on Public Enterprises and a Member of the National Assembly of South Africa for the African National Congress (ANC).
 He became an MP in May 2019.
 Magaxa was elected as a Member of the Western Cape Provincial Parliament in 2014, and served as the Leader of the Opposition from 2016 to 2019.
 He was the acting provincial chair of the ANC in the Western Cape from 2016 to 2019.

+Magaxa was ranked too low on the ANC's list to secure re-election in 2024.